forseti-security/forseti-security/_docs/_latest/concepts/architecture.md

 {:style="list-style-type: upper-alpha;"}

- 1. Inventory collects information about your GCP resources and G Suite Groups and Users.
+ 1. Inventory collects information about your GCP resources and G Suite.
  1. Inventory stores information in Cloud SQL for your review and use by other Forseti modules.
  1. Scanner compares the data collected by Inventory to the policy rules you